Regulation of Childhood Growth

 New treatment approaches for growth-plate disorders

 Recombinant human growth hormone (GH) is commonly used to treat short stature in children.
 However, GH treatment has limited efficacy, particularly in severe, non-GH–deficient conditions such as chondrodysplasias, and has off-target effects.
 Systemic insulin-like growth factor-1 (IGF-1) treatment has similar deficiencies.
 There are many endocrine and paracrine factors that promote chondrogenesis at the growth plate, which could potentially be used to treat these disorders.
-Targeting such growth factors specifically to the growth plate might augment the therapeutic skeletal effect while diminishing undesirable effects on non-target tissues.
+Targeting these growth factors specifically to the growth plate might augment the therapeutic skeletal effect while diminishing undesirable effects on non-target tissues.
 To develop growth plate–targeted therapy, we previously used yeast display to identify single-chain human antibody fragments that bind to cartilage with high affinity and specificity.
 We then created fusion proteins combining these cartilage-targeting antibody fragments with IGF-1, an endocrine/paracrine factor that positively regulates chondrogenesis.
-Using a GH–deficient mouse model, we found that subcutaneous injections of such fusion proteins increased growth plate height without increasing proliferation in kidney cortical cells, demonstrating greater on-target efficacy at the growth plate and less off-target effect on the kidney than with IGF-1 alone.
-Our findings provide proof of principle that targeting therapeutics to growth-plate cartilage can potentially improve treatment for childhood growth disorders.
+Using a GH–deficient mouse model, we found that subcutaneous injections of these fusion proteins increased growth-plate height without increasing proliferation in kidney cortical cells, demonstrating greater on-target efficacy at the growth plate and less off-target effect on the kidney than IGF-1 alone.
+Our findings provide proof of principle that targeting therapeutics to growth plate cartilage could potentially improve treatment for childhood growth disorders.

-We are currently working to optimize the efficacy of targeted IGF1 therapy.
-In other studies, we are applying this approach to target other chondrogenic endocrine and paracrine factors to the growth plate.
-We are exploring the utility of the approach both to stimulate growth-plate chondrogenesis non-specifically and also to reverse specific genetic defects in growth-plate function by modulating the abnormal molecular pathway responsible for the growth failure.
+We are also applying this approach to target other chondrogenic endocrine and paracrine factors to the growth plate.
+We are exploring the utility of this approach both to stimulate growth-plate chondrogenesis non-specifically and also to reverse specific genetic defects in growth plate function by modulating the abnormal molecular pathway responsible for the growth failure.

 Publications

-- Lui JC, Raimann A, Hojo H, Dong L, Roschger P, Kikani B, Wintergerst U, Fratzl-Zelman N, Jee YH, Haeusler G, Baron J. A neomorphic variant in the transcription factor SP7 alters sequence specificity and causes a high-turnover bone disorder.
-Nat Commun 2022 13:700.
+- A neomorphic variant in the transcription factor SP7 alters sequence specificity and causes a high-turnover bone disorder.
+Nat Commun 2022 13:700

 Collaborators

-- Lijin Dong, PhD, Genetic Engineering Core, NEI, Bethesda, MD
+- Lijin Dong, PhD, Genetic Engineering Core, NEI, NIH, Bethesda, MD

 - Ola Nilsson, MD, PhD, Karolinska Institute, Stockholm, Sweden